-At Borderlink, we are in the business of English education in Japan.
-It is our goal to empower our Assistant Language Teachers (ALTs) to strive to be all they can be, so that all their students can feel happy and confident about communicating in English.
+For close to 20 years, Borderlink, Inc. has made English education in Japan our business.
+It is our goal to empower our Assistant Language Teachers (ALTs) to strive to be all they can be, so that their students can feel happy and confident about communicating in English.
 We achieve this goal by focusing on culture, support, and growth.

 As an ALT it is important that you share your country’s culture with your students.
 It is also just as important that you are able to experience the unique culture that is in Japanese schools.
 This is a great opportunity to not only teach your students about the greater world, but to also learn about your new home country.